ddkhoa/learning-note/postgres/database_migration/migration.md

 We go to the database, the table is created!
 We also notice a table `alembic`.
 It is created by alembic to store the current version.

-In the following section, we present to you some good practices in database migration.

-### Prevent information scattered
+### Our thoughts
-Each migration file represent the different between 2 database version.
+As shown in the previous example, alembic migration file represent the different between 2 database versions.
 Overtime, the database structure is scattered.
 It is difficult to find the information of a specific object.
 Example: A column was created in 1 migration but then is renamed and even change the datatype.

+To avoid that situation, we want to centralize the database information in 1 place.
+In the following part, we present to you some tips to archive that goal.

+#### Using auto-generating feature
-In `alembic`, we can avoid this problem using the `autogenerate` feature.
+In `alembic`, we can auto generate a migration file.
 Notice this comment in the file `env.py`:
 ```python
 # add your model's MetaData object here
 # for 'autogenerate' support
 ```

-To use this feature, we define tables we want in a `model` file.
+To use this feature, we define the table structure in `model` file.

 ```python
 # model.py